hoast/hoast/README.md

 ### Making

 In the simplest form the script below is a hoast module.
 The first time it will be called as a function and arguments can be passed on so properties can be initialized or validated.
-The return of the function is another function which will be called every time files need to be processed.
-Hoast is the hoast instance and has the options property assigned during via the constructor or process call.
-The files argument is an array files scanned and ready to me transformed.
+The return of the function is another function which will be called every time files need to be processed. `hoast` is the hoast instance and has the options property assigned via the constructor or process call.
+The `files` argument is an array files scanned and ready to me transformed.

 ```JavaScript
 module.exports = function(options) {